Salesforce Apex Tutorial for Beginners

 With sharing

-If a class is defined with this keyword, then all the sharing rules apply to the current user is enforced and if this keyword is absent, then code executes under system context.
+If a class is defined with this keyword, then all the sharing rules that apply to the current user are enforced.
+If this keyword is absent, the code executes under system context.

 public with sharing class MyApexClass{

-// sharing rules enforced when code in this class execute
+// sharing rules enforced when code in this class executes

 }